stanfordnmbl/osim-rl/README.md

 **Requires Anaconda2**, you can get it from here https://www.continuum.io/downloads choosing version 2.7.
 Below we assume that Anaconda is installed.

-For the moment we only support 64-bit architecture (32-bit coming soon).
-Open a terminal/command prompt and type:
+For the moment we only support 64-bit architecture (32-bit coming soon) on either Windows, Linux or Mac OSX.
+On Windows open a command prompt and type:

-    conda create opensim-rl
+    conda create -n opensim-rl -c kidzik opensim activate opensim-rl

-    source opensim-rl
+on Linux/OSX run:

-    conda install -c kidzik opensim
+    conda create -n opensim-rl -c kidzik opensim activate opensim-rl

+Then on any system you can install the RL environment with

     pip install git+https://github.com/kidzik/osim-rl.git

 ## Basic usage